Na-Nazhou/CosMaS/README.md

 ```

 2. At the **project root directory**, run `psql postgres` and then run `\i ./sql/setup.sql;` to create the tables, functions, triggers and seed data.

+(Note: we assume that admin will create new semesters beforehand, so we need to manually add new semesters to seed if existing data is outdated.)

 Note: existing database tables might be dropped.